-Translating OID variables Settings for OID variables.
+Parameter Description Translating OID variables Settings for OID variables.
 Allows separate configuration of the translation for each agent.
 Note: Only available from version 6.50.
-All other versions are automatically handled with the standard Only display OID.
+All other versions are automatically handled with the standard Only display OID .
 Requirements: The following properties define how the OID translation is applied to ingoing values for variables from the SNMP driver.
-To do this, two conditions must be met: The variable must be of the driver object type SNMP variable or SNMP trap.
+To do this, the following conditions must be met: The variable must be of the driver object type SNMP variable or SNMP trap.
 The incoming value must be of the SNMP data type OID.
-Incoming values that do not meet these conditions are forwarded without treatment.
+Individually-installed MIBS must be in the following path: %ProgramData%\COPA-DATA\zenon810\Communic ationProfiles\SNMP-MIBS Incoming values that do not meet these conditions are forwarded without treatment.
 Display OID and translation Active: OID and translation are transferred as a value.
 The OID is translated in a written text and the value is forwarded to Runtime in the following format.
 [OID] ([Text]) Example: .1.3.6.1.6.3.1.1.5.3 (IF-MIB::linkDown).
 If the translation is not successful, only the OID is transferred to Runtime as a value.
 Only display OID Active: Only OID is transferred as a value.
 Note: Standard for all versions prior to zenon 6.50.
 Only display translation Active: Only the translation is transferred as a value.
 The OID is translated in a described text and only the translated text is forwarded to Runtime.
 If the translation is not successful, the OID is transferred to Runtime as a value.
 New Defining new agents Delete Delete agent.

+Parameter Description

 Edit Edit agent.

 Save Saves the agent settings that have been set.

 Discard Discards the agent settings that have been set.

-Ping Tests a configured agent IP address.
+Ping Tests a configured agent IP address .